top of page

 WINNER OF THE FLANNERY O'CONNOR AWARD FOR SHORT FICTION

-Though the stories span landscapes, villages, characters and decades, the heart of the novel is Baja California itself—a stark land of cactus and creosote, of russet canyons and splintered wastes of rock—populated by people living in the shadow of ruined missions on an inhospitable peninsula forsaken even by its priests.
+Set in the crumbling Spanish missions of 19th century Baja California, Mexico, the stories follow two grief-stricken people as haunted as the desolate chapels around them: a priest who caused the drowning of a native boy by compelling him to fish for pearls, and a deaf woman trying to outrun her murderous reputation as a pistolera.
+Though the stories span landscapes, villages, characters, and decades, the heart of the novel is Baja California itself—a stark land of cactus and creosote, of russet canyons and splintered wastes of rock—where people living in the shadow of ruined missions seek redemption on an inhospitable peninsula forsaken even by its priests.

 01 Vermilion.jpg